I'm too scared to keep looking!!

-Hennepin County Minnesota forestry Posted almost 3 years ago
+Hennepin County Minnesota forestry Posted about 3 years ago

 I had fiberglass under an outside bow window for the winter.
 When I took it down today, I noticed a few bees.
 Some were crawling out of the fiberglass, like they just woke up.
 They do not have dangling legs, so I don't think they are wasps.
 I would classify the size as medium large.
 If they are pollinators I want to relocate if possible.
 Do I move the whole bat of insulation?
 Some of the bees are still flying around the area where the fiberglass was.
 Any suggestions?
 Thank you Gordy

-Hennepin County Minnesota bees Posted about 3 years ago
+Hennepin County Minnesota bees Posted over 3 years ago